 Miriam Udel

-Miriam Udel is associate professor of German Studies and Judith London Evans Director of the Tam Institute of Jewish Studies at Emory University.
-She holds an AB in Near Eastern Languages and Civilizations and a PhD in Comparative Literature, both from Harvard University and was ordained in 2019 at Yeshivat Maharat.
+Miriam Udel is associate professor of German Studies and the Judith London Evans Director of the Tam Institute of Jewish Studies at Emory University.
+Ordained at Yeshivat Maharat in 2019, she holds a PhD in Comparative Literature and an AB in Near Eastern Languages and Civilizations, both from Harvard University.

 Photo: Sarah Woods